abcnorio/nspawn-aiml/Readme.md

 #deb https://www.deb-multimedia.org trixie main non-free
 ```

-This will allow only security updates, be aware to install something else you have to re-enable the removed entries.
+This will allow only security updates, be aware that to install new packages you have to re-enable the removed entries.
 We can secure this against overwriting.
 First create a backup and see how to restore it.

 ```bash